azcoov/azcoov.github.com/_posts/2012-02-01-wordpress-permalink-hell.md

 I wanted to update the URl structure to be user friendly.
 Something like http://www.sitename.com/webpagename or http://www.sitename.com//blog/posttitle - I know it's limited but the content here is going to stay fairly static except for any new plugins we create, or instructions we update.

-So I went into the Wordpress admin site, changed the permilink structure and click save.
+So I went into the Wordpress admin site, changed the permilink structure and clicked save.

 ##BAM!!!